scottmotte/signatureio-personal/README.md

 # Signature.io Personal

-Signature.io Personal is an example app using the Heroku Signature Add-On.
-See below to Get Started.
+Signature.io Personal is an example app demonstrating the use of the Heroku Signature Add-On.
+See below to get started.

 ## Get Started